cloudcodger/showcase/README.md

 - A computer or VM to be the Ansible control host (where you run Ansible).
 - This git repository has been cloned to `~/git-repos/cloudcodger/showcase` (when using Multipass).

+## VMID Numbering Convention

+For each LXC Container or QEMU VM, the convention is to use the IP address as the basis for it.
+This means that they all start with `6` (the third octet) followed by a three digit number (the forth octet).
+For example, the IP `192.168.6.8` would be configured to use the VMID of `6008`.

 ## Domain name

 The domain name for this network is set using the `showcase_base_domain` variable, with a default of `example.com`.
 This is prepended with `lab` (default `lab.example.com`).
 In order to use another base domain (maybe one you have registered), set the environment varialbe `SHOWCASE_BASE_DOMAIN` and export it.
 Putting it in `~/.bashrc` will make sure you don't forget to set it.